 By following these principles, the Crédit Mutuel Alliance Fédérale has become one of the leading banking groups in France, with solid positions in home loans and deposits.
 The Crédit Mutuel Alliance Fédérale has been a pioneer in developing new products that are complementary to its core business.
 It was the first French banking group to provide insurance to customers, a decision initially made to attract retail banking customers, which over time has made the Crédit Mutuel Alliance Fédérale the leader in non-life insurance provided by banks in France.
-The Crédit Mutuel Alliance Fédérale is continuing this tradition with leading technological offers, including a leading internet banking service, mobile telephone subscriptions and e-money programs for customers.
+The Crédit Mutuel Alliance Fédérale is continuing this tradition with leading technological offers, including a leading internet banking service, mobile telephone and internet subscriptions and remote monitoring programs for customers.